Skip to content

 #iMovie

 iMovie ships preinstalled on every modern Mac, iPhone, and iPad.
 Apple’s iMovie support documentation confirms the editor is free for all Apple ID holders and exports up to 4K.
-We exported our test clip in 38 seconds on the M2 MacBook and in 1 minute 4 seconds on an iPhone 15 Pro.
-No watermark on either.
+It doesn’t add a watermark to exports.

 Platform lock-in is the tradeoff. iMovie does one job well (straight-cut edits with basic color and a single title track) and punts anything more ambitious to Final Cut Pro.